 First off, we all know that if I were sitting down with essentially any kind of engineer or programmer or even your run of the mill labor worker, I would have a pretty weak argument here.
 But for the sake of getting excited about the little things, please humor my exaggeration.

 If you love butter as much as I do and tend to put it in and on top of just about everything that comes out of your kitchen, you might just agree with the sentiment that the French Butter Keeper could be the greatest invention of all time.

 I’d say about 78% of the people who visit our shop, look at these unsuspecting magical dishes and have absolutely no idea what they are.
 It’s been a true honor to educate people about this.
 I cringe at the memory of the days when I, too, frustratingly tried spreading hardened butter on my toast just to watch the soft insides tear apart; leaving me with a pile of torn up chunks of gluten unevenly scattered with cold pieces of churned cream.
 Or when I would put out a big brick of a creamy Kerrygold in the morning and would come home to a crystalized puddle of melted gold.
-Heartbroken, I would try to salvage what I could but alas, these are the third world problems I faced and it was tough.
+Heartbroken, I would try to salvage what I could but alas, these are the first world problems I faced and it was tough.

 I won’t go into the story of how I learned about this life-changing dish because it’s quite lengthy and I don’t want to get too emotional on you.
 So instead, I’ll share with you how this works so you can get a better understanding of my reverence for this sacred vessel.

 There are two pieces to the French butter dish; the bottom half- which looks like your usual small canister or bowl.
 And the top half; a mushroom-shaped lid with a cylindrical molded compartment where you store the butter inside.
 You simply pack butter into the top of the mushroom top lid then fill the base (about an inch) with cool water and invert the lid over the base.